landonclark97/landonclark97/README.md

 - 👋 Hi, I’m @landonclark97
-- 👀 I’m interested in ... video games and robotics
+- 👀 I’m interested in ... simulations and robotics
 - 🌱 I’m currently learning ... how to make a readme for my github profile

 See: https://github.com/Compcepts